 So how do I start the credentialing process?

 DME Provider credentialing process is necessary to getting your practice off the ground.
 It is the difference between barely making it and thriving.
 While it can be time consuming, we can help.
-Give our team a call today at 1-855-664-5154 and someone will talk to you about getting on panels for a very reasonable price.
-Let our team focus on what they do best, so you can focus on what you do best.
-If you would like the credentialing specialists to contact you via email, please fill out the form below.
+Consider working with a credentialing team that will focus on what they do best, so you can focus on what you do best.